nichoth/lists/README.md

 # notes

 ## ssr
-Render the markup for each route as a static page

-each page links to the same JS app, which handles client side routing.

-If the href is local to the server, then re-render the HTML via the client-side JS
+Render the markup for each route as a static page.
+Each page links to the same JS app, which handles client side routing.
+If the href is local to the server, then re-render the HTML via the client-side JS.

 ------------------------------